n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger.md

 Use the Chat Trigger node when AI workflows for chatbots and other chat interfaces.

+You must connect either an agent or chain [root node](/integrations/builtin/cluster-nodes/root-nodes/).

 ///  note  | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [Chat Trigger integrations](https://n8n.io/integrations/chat-trigger/){:target=_blank .external-link} page.